-Biber, K. 2017, 'Law, evidence and representation' in Brown, M. & Carrabine, E. (eds), Routledge International Handbook of Visual Criminology, Routledge, London and New York, pp. 13-13.View/Download from: UTS OPUS
+Biber, K. 2017, 'Law, evidence and representation' in Brown, M. & Carrabine, E. (eds), Routledge International Handbook of Visual Criminology, Routledge, London and New York, pp. 13-23.View/Download from: UTS OPUS

-Biber, K. 2017, 'The Cultural Afterlife of Criminal Evidence' in Rafter, N. & Brown, M. (eds), Oxford Research Encyclopedia of Criminology, Oxford University Press, New York, pp. 1-20.View/Download from: UTS OPUS or Publisher's site
+Biber, K. 2017, 'The Cultural Afterlife of Criminal Evidence' in Rafter, N. & Brown, M. (eds), Oxford Research Encyclopedia of Criminology and Criminal Justice, Oxford University Press, New York, pp. 1-20.View/Download from: UTS OPUS or Publisher's site

 This article explores what happens to criminal evidence after the conclusion of legal proceedings, described here as the afterlife of evidence.
 The text investigates the ways that this material proliferates in the shadow of the law, in both cultural and commercial contexts.
 During the criminal trial, the rules of evidence and criminal procedure operate